partout-io/partout/README.md

 ### Xcode

+There is an Xcode Demo in the `Examples` directory.
 Edit `Demo/Config.xcconfig` with your developer details.
 You must comply with all the capabilities and entitlements in the main app and the tunnel extension target.

 Put your configuration files into `Demo/App/Files` with these names: